Ccaccia73/precice-mbdyn-coupling-tests/README.md

 - in one shell start MBDyn form the mbd directory: mbdyn -f input.mbd - o output
 - in the other shell run ./bin/ts_driver

-4) *mbdyn-external*: test to use an external node:
+4) *mbdyn-external* : test to use an external node:

 - from the mbd subdirectory launch mbdyn -f spring1.mbd
 - form the bin directory launch ./mbdyn_external
 - the output file "Forces.txt" is analysed in the notebook subdirectory

+5) *extnode-tsdriver* : test to use both an external node and an external delta t driver:

+- form the mbd subdirectory launch mbdyn sm_driver_1.mbd
+- from the bin subdirectory launch ./ts_node